Quinteto Contrapunto

 4. The Origin of the Confusion: “Yopo”

-The variant "Yopo" seems to have been introduced with the publication, in 1999, of the arrangements by Rafael Suárez published by the Vicente Emilio Sojo Foundation (CONAC).
+The variant “Yopo” appears to have been introduced with the publication, in 1999, of the arrangements by Rafael Suárez published by the Vicente Emilio Sojo Foundation (CONAC).

-Following that edition, scores and choral versions began to circulate that replaced "Yoco" with "Yopo."
-Before that year, only one foreign recording is known with that form, suggesting that it was either a typographical or transcription error.
+Since that edition, scores and choral versions began to circulate that substitute “Yoco” for “Yopo.”
+Before that year, only one foreign recording is known with that form, which suggests that it was a typographical or transcription error.

 ⸻

-5. What is Yopo (and Why It Does Not Fit)
+5. What is Yopo (and why it doesn't fit)

 When inhaled, they produce hallucinogenic effects and are used in ceremonial rituals by ethnic groups from the Orinoco basin, the northern Amazon, and the Venezuelan plains —such as the Piaroa, Yanomami, and Tamanaco— but not by the Guaiqueríes.

-Therefore, both by cultural and geographical context, it is unlikely that the margariteño gaita La Concha refers to the hallucinogen Yopo.
+Therefore, both culturally and geographically, it is unlikely that the margariteña gaita La Concha refers to the hallucinogen Yopo.

-In contrast, the existence of the Yoco population within the historical Guaiquerí territory confirms that this is the correct form in the original lyrics.
+On the other hand, the existence of the Yoco population, within the historical Guaiquerí territory, confirms that this is the correct form in the original lyrics.

 ⸻